pazcm/websites-design-spot/README.md

 ## Testing

 During the development I drove constantly manual testing for checking work functionalities and behaviours as well as I continuosly used several devices emulators with different screen sizes for Responsive testing; such as Nexus 5X, Nexus 10, Galaxy S5, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad and iPad Pro,...
-In addition, I crossbrowser testing the site in Firefox and Safari browsers using developer tools.
+In addition, I crossbrowser testing the site in Chrome, Firefox and Safari browsers using their respective developer tools.

 Travis .- I used this service which automatically builds and tests small code changes.

-[incluir Test case:]...

 - - HTML was validated using the Markup Validation Service provided by The World Wide Web Consortium: https://validator.w3.org/